Prompt Injection vs. Jailbreaking: What’s the Difference?

 How do jailbreak prompts differ from prompt injection?

-While both exploit vulnerabilities in LLMs, jailbreak prompts focus on bypassing safety filters, whereas prompt injection overrides developer instructions with untrusted user input.
+The primary difference is that jailbreak prompts don't involve any developer instructions, whereas prompt injection overrides developer instructions with untrusted user input.

 Note